SchumacherFM/wanderlust/README.md

 Run `make build`.
 If you are interested in pre-compiled binaries, ping me.

 Dependencies to external packages are all included in this repository.
-Yes there are apps like godep to handle this but I decided to implemented each package directly.
+Yes there are apps like `godep` to handle this but I decided to implement each package directly.
+Maybe some parts will be moved out of the repository, mainly those which are on github and keep those which needs hg or bzr.

 # Contributing